dekuNukem/exixe/getting_started.md

 ## Testing the bare module

-Let's make sure the board works before hooking up high voltage and installing the tubes.
+Let's make sure the board works before soldering the tubes.

+When handling the bare circuit board there is a risk of [electrostatic discharge](https://en.wikipedia.org/wiki/Electrostatic_discharge), where the static electricity(SE) on your body discharges and damages the board.
+This is especially a concern during dry weather.
+My suggestion is simply **wash your hands**, by doing so you discharge your existing SE through the metal water pipe, your hands are moist to prevent further SE build-up, and your clean hands won't leave greasy fingerprints all over the place, win-win-win!

-Solder on the headers, then take a look at the pinout in [technical_details.md](/technical_details.md).
+So do that, solder on the headers, and take a look at the pinout in [technical_details.md](/technical_details.md).
+Turn off the power when hooking up the board, only turn it on after all connections are complete and double-checked!

 First we hook up the power pins.
 Connect the GND to GND, and 3.3V power to 3V.